tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 # Configure VM watch

 VM watch signals can be categorized into two groups: Core and Optional <link to plugin page>.
 By default, only core group signals are enabled with default configurations <link to plugin page>.
-However, these default settings can be easily overwritten from the "vmWatchSettings" using either [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/) or [Powershell](https://learn.microsoft.com/en-us/powershell/).
+However, these default settings can be easily overwritten from the `vmWatchSettings` using either [ARM template](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/), [AZ CLI](https://learn.microsoft.com/en-us/cli/azure/) or [Powershell](https://learn.microsoft.com/en-us/powershell/).

 ### Accessing vmWatchSettings on Azure Virtual Machines